-Amanda: Courtney is the wonderful woman behind the Etsy shop Mother, Me and I. We featured her as a KAM Featured shop back in December.
-She also helped us with our very first giveaway last Thanksgiving by graciously donating towards the prize!
+Amanda: Courtney is the wonderful woman behind the Etsy shop Mother, Me and I. She helped us with our very first giveaway last Thanksgiving by graciously donating toward the prize!

 We’ve talked previously about how to set up your own Etsy shop, here.
 Well, today Courtney’s sharing her expertise on how to make that Etsy shop successful!
 She’s guest posting on Kandy Apple Mama to share her tips and tricks on how to sell on Etsy and how she’s made over 5000+ sales (and counting!)!